visgl/deck.gl/docs/writing-shaders.md

 ### Viewport uniforms

-#### `mat4 modelMatrix`

-The user supplied model matrix if `props.modelMatrix` is set on the layer, otherwise an identity matrix.

-#### `mat4 viewMatrix`
+#### `mat4 modelViewMatrix`

-The view matrix of the current viewport.
+The model view matrix of the current viewport.

 #### `vec2 viewportSize`

-Viewport width and height.
+Viewport width and height in device pixels.
 Useful when rendering pixel sizes.

 ### Layer prop uniforms